Nissan Altima owners have reported 13 problems related to tire pressure monitoring system (under the tire category).

 See all problems of the 2007 Nissan Altima.

-The car is a 2006 Nissan Altima.
 4 dry rotted valve stems, dill tr414 that were original equip on continental mts p215/60 r16 94 t touring on 2006 Nissan Altima when vehicle was purchased new, veh was towed to ntb where they replaced all 4 valve stems, I rptd incident to mfr Nissan and mfr continental and they are blaming each other.
-This tire pressure monitoring system problem happened on Tuesday, Sep.
-2, 2008.

 See all problems of the 2006 Nissan Altima.

 The contact owns a 2007 Nissan Altima.
 The tire pressure warning light constantly illuminated on the instrument panel, which indicated that the tire pressure was low.
 The dealer repaired the tire sensor, performed an oil change, and rotated the tires; however, the tire pressure light continued to illuminate.
 While transporting a passenger, the passenger side seat belt became stuck and could not release the latch from the housing component.
 When attempting to remove the seat belt, it would become tighter around the passenger.
 The failure mileage was less than 3,000 and current mileage was 31,000.